MetaSoftTech-Solutions/nodemcu-salesforce-integration/README.md

 Sketch: [platform-event-subscriber.ino](/platform-event-subscriber/platform-event-subscriber.ino)

 NodeMCU subscribes to Salesforce platform events via CometD connection (Bayeux protocol).
 When it receives an event, it turns ON or OFF an LED and an active Buzzer based on the event data.

+Pin connections that was used for the receiver

 ![alt text](/platform-event-subscriber/esp8266-LED-buzzer-diagram.png?raw=true)